radicle-dev/radicle-upstream/DEVELOPMENT.md

 Then run tests as usual: `cargo test --all-features --all-targets`.

-We strive for two kind of tests, the classic unit tests inside of the implementation files.
-Additionally we have a suit of integration tests esp. to assert the API the proxy provides from a high-level consumer perspective, these can be found under `proxy/tests`.
-To find out where to place and how to layout tests check Rust book [test chapter][rt].
+We strive for two kinds of tests: classic unit tests contained in implementation files and integration tests.
+The integration tests are meant to assert correctness of the API provided by the proxy, these can be found under `proxy/tests`.
+To find out where to place and how to lay out tests, check the Rust book [test chapter][rt].

 ### File structure